iodapson/axum-Yew/slide/axum-slide.md

 }
 ```

-<b>Please Note:</b>
+###### Please Note:

 You can share data between routes using State too.
 To see how, visit the front-page of axum documentation at docs.rs here: https://docs.rs/axum/0.6.12/axum/

 #### middlewares

 A middleware is a pre-built piece of code that adds features to your app akin to a browser-plugin.
-A middlware should work seamlessly with your app to be useful.
+A middleware should work seamlessly with your app to be useful.

 axum does not have its own bespoke middleware system and instead integrates with tower.
 This means the ecosystem of tower and tower-http middleware all work with axum.